RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 Note that Bluez is not available on openSUSE so the native Bluetooth support won't be available in the client.

+### If you don't need...
-If you don't need the graphical components of the Proxmark3 client (such as in `hw tune`), you can skip the installation of `libqt5-qtbase-devel`.
+👉 If you don't need the graphical components of the Proxmark3 client (such as in `hw tune`),
+you can skip the installation of `libqt5-qtbase-devel`.

-If you don't need support for Python3 scripts in the Proxmark3 client, you can skip the installation of `python3-devel`.
+👉 If you don't need support for Python3 scripts in the Proxmark3 client,
+you can skip the installation of `python3-devel`.

 # Clone the Iceman repository
 ^[Top](#top)